MattHodge/matthodge.github.io/_drafts/publicspeaking.md

 All this practising and refactoring after the feedback takes time, so make sure you are prepared and do this a few weeks out before the talk.
 You want to lock the contents of the talk completely about two weeks out so you can just practice the same content up until the big day.

-Tip: Go through your presentation on small groups of people well before the big day.
+:white_check_mark: Tip: Go through your presentation on small groups of people well before the big day.
 Make sure you ask for honest and direct feedback, and go and refactor your presentation with it.
 This allows you to refine and polish your story and feel comfortable knowing it has passed the scrutiny and suggestions of many of your peers.

 # Bringing some supporters